yugabyte/yugabyte-db/docs/content/preview/explore/transactions/isolation-levels.md

 - Snapshot
 - Read committed {{<badge/tp>}}

-The default isolation level for the YSQL API is essentially Snapshot (that is, the same as PostgreSQL's `REPEATABLE READ`) because, by default, Read committed, which is the YSQL API and PostgreSQL _syntactic_ default, maps to Snapshot isolation.
+The default isolation level for the YSQL API is effectively Snapshot (that is, the same as PostgreSQL's `REPEATABLE READ`) because, by default, Read committed, which is the YSQL API and PostgreSQL _syntactic_ default, maps to Snapshot isolation.

 To enable Read committed (currently in [Tech Preview](/preview/releases/versioning/#feature-availability)), you must set the YB-TServer flag `yb_enable_read_committed_isolation` to `true`.
 By default this flag is `false` and the Read committed isolation level of the YugabyteDB transactional layer falls back to the stricter Snapshot isolation (in which case `READ COMMITTED` and `READ UNCOMMITTED` of YSQL also in turn use Snapshot isolation).